apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

 * Don't forget to add your plugin's mapping to config.xml.
 If you forget, an error is logged in the Xcode console.
 * Don't forget to add any hosts you connect to in the whitelist, as described in Domain Whitelist Guide.
 If you forget, an error is logged in the Xcode console.

-## Deprecated Plugin Signature Note

-The **old (deprecated)** signature is:

-        - (void) myMethod:(NSMutableArray*)arguments withDict:(NSMutableDictionary*)options;

-The Objective-C plugin method's `options` parameter is deprecated, and should not be used.
-For legacy reasons, the last JavaScript object passed in the `args` array is passed in as the `options` dictionary of the Objective-C method.
-You must make sure that any JavaScript object that is passed in as an element in the `args` appears as the last item in the array.
-Otherwise it throws off the array index for all subsequent parameters of the Objective-C array.
-Only one JavaScript object is supported for the options dictionary, and only the last one encountered will be passed to the native method.
-Errors stemming from this problem are the reason `options` has been deprecated.